lowRISC/opentitan/hw/ip/kmac/README.md

 These five 32-bit words are directly fed into LFSRs 0/5/10/15/20 for reseeding.
 At the same time, the previous states of LFSRs 0/5/10/15/20 from before the reseeding operation are permuted and then forwarded to reseed LFSRs 1/6/11/16/21.
 Similarly, the previous states of LFSRs 1/6/11/16/21 from before the reseeding operation are permuted and then forwarded to reseed LFSRs 2/7/12/17/22.
-Software can still request a complete reseed of all 25 LFSRs from EDN by subsequently triggering five reseeding operations through {{#regref kmac.CMD.entropy_req }}.
+Software can still request a complete reseed of all 25 LFSRs from EDN by subsequently triggering five reseeding operations through [`CMD.entropy_req`](data/kmac.hjson#cmd).

 [edn]: ../edn/README.md